Calibration and Testing for Accurate Readings

 It shouldn’t need much emphasis on how important a portable gas detector is to the safety of workers and it is equally important to ensure that this equipment is correctly calibrated and regularly tested for accuracy.

-Meeting OSHA guidelines
+Meeting OSHA guideline

 The Occupational Safety and Health Administration (OSHA) have some clear guidelines on direct-reading instruments and the role they have to play in keeping workers as safe as possible.